Eroica/gensense/README.md

 (Also keep in mind that we use the same, simple model every time, namely *text8*, and the quality of the word vectors change depending on the model.
 On top of that, all of those sentences are fairly short.)

 This is where `gensense` comes in.
 In `gensense`, every sentence is analyzed and clustered into groups of similar meanings.
 The clustering algorithm is an implementation of the [*Chinese restaurant process*](http://en.wikipedia.org/wiki/Chinese_restaurant_process).
 This way, we are looking to reduce a sentence's meaning to those words that play the most important role in a sentence.
 In case of sentence 1, this might be that "a dog is being fed", hence, `dog + fed`.
 For sentence 2 it is `cat + fed`.
-For sentence 3---since it is so similar to sentence 1---it is also `dog + fed`!
+For sentence 3---since the action taking place is the same as in sentence 1---it is also `dog + fed`!
 While the rest of words (*by*, *me*, etc.) end up in another cluster.

     >>> import gensense
     >>> dog = gensense.sentence.Sentence("i fed the dog")